 In June 1999, the Ministry of Education authorised the OUC (former CCRTVU) to implement the CCRTVU “Pilot Programme for the Reform of Learner Development and Open Education” in the form of a research project.
 Primary School Education was included in the first programme, and enrollment in the junior-college programme began in the spring of 2000.
 Over the past ten years, advances have been made in on-the-job teacher training and the instruction corresponding to it in order to meet the requirements of the programme, carry out in-depth research and implementation, and promote smooth and sound development.
 The skills taught are highly valued by employers.

-From the outset, the pilot programme has operated under the direction of the relevant MOE departments, and cooperated closely with the National Teacher-education Network Alliance.
+From the outset, the pilot programme has operated under the direction of the Ministry of Education, and cooperated closely with the National Teacher Education Network Alliance.

 I. Training Objectives

 The Primary School Education junior-college programme aims to train educators to meet the needs of socialist education ideologically, intellectually and physically.
 Those seeking such training are mainly primary-school teachers with secondary normal education and some teaching experience.
 The programme helps them obtain a junior-college degree in Primary-school Education, and to improve the quality of their teaching.